MCP Security with Veto

 How does Veto's MCP gateway differ from MCP server permissions?

-Can I use Veto with self-hosted MCP servers?
+Does Veto work with self-hosted MCP servers?

 Does Veto add latency to MCP tool calls?